vanhoefm/fragattacks/research/README.md

   authenticated with the network (i.e. during the execution of the 4-way handshake).
 You must run tcpdump or wireshark to check if the client accepts the frame.
 In tcpdump you can use the filter `icmp` and in wireshark you can also use the filter `frame contains "test_ping_icmp"` to more easily detect this ping request.

+- `ping BP --bcast-ra --bcast-dst`: this test is the same as the previous one, but is useful if you cannot run tcpdump on the target AP.
+Note that this test is only meaningfull against APs.
+The extra `--bcast-dst` parameter in this test causes a vulnerable AP to broadcast the injected ping request to all connected clients.
+In other words, to check if an AP is vulnerable, execute this command, and listen for broadcast Wi-Fi frames on a second device that is connected to the AP by using the filter `icmp` or `frame contains "test_ping_icmp"`.

 - `eapfrag BP,BP`: this is a specialization of the above two tests that is performed before the client has authenticated.
   It is a _very experimental_ attack based on the analysis of leaked code.
 It first sends a plaintext fragment that starts